Get To Know Your Coaches

 Parkour Head Coach/ Parkour Program & Skill Development Manager

-I started parkour because the philosophy of parkour is “there are no barriers, there are only obstacles” and that sunk into me.
-You could have physical or mental problems in your life but all what you need to remember this is just an obstacle.
-If you can push yourself hard on the training and get over an obstacle, you will be able to solve any problems in your life.
+I started parkour because of its philosophy: “there are no barriers, there are only obstacles.”
+This really sunk into me.
+You could have physical or mental problems in your life but what you need to remember is- this is just an obstacle.
+If you can push yourself hard in training and get over an obstacle, you will be able to solve any problem in your life.
 Parkour is a type of freedom and fun for me.
-You always can find yourself and keep improving in this discipline because it is very broad.
+You can always find yourself and keep improving in this discipline because it is very broad.

 I got into Parkour as a way to become healthier and learn more about my body’s natural ability.
-I was amazed at what I started seeing other people doing in the early days of Parkour’s YouTube glory.
+I was amazed at what I saw other people doing in the early days of Parkour’s YouTube glory.

 Assistant Parkour Coach

-I remember staying up all night watching these people climb buildings and cranes and always wanted to do that.
-I’ve always wanted a sport where I can use my creativity and do it anywhere instead of being confined to one place I always found parkour as you can have your own style instead of being judged for doing it wrong and after bugging my mom I finally signed up for classes then made my way up to a coach.
+I remember staying up all night watching these people climb buildings and cranes online and always wanted to do it.
+I wanted a sport where I can use my creativity and do it anywhere, instead of being confined to one place.
+I always found that parkour allows you to have your own style instead of being judged for doing it wrong.
+After bugging my mom I finally signed up for classes then made my way up to a coach.
 I continue to do parkour because there is a lot to learn and it can never be mastered.

 We wanted to communicate a message that we were different than many parkour clubs.
 Our focus was on our student’s overall development – physical, emotional and social maturation.
 We wanted to build a positive engaging environment for athletes & kids to thrive.
 Additionally, we wanted to help all our students (kids included) see the lifelong benefit from parkour training.